 Item Usage (Month) Rate Monthly Cost Throughput bill for container in West US 10K RU/s * 24 * 31 $- per 100 RU/s per hour $- Throughput bill for 3 additional regions - East US, North Europe and East Asia 3 * 10K RU/s * 24 * 31 $- per 100 RU/s per hour $- Storage bill for container in West US 1 TB $-/GB $- Storage bill for 3 additional regions - East US, North Europe and East Asia 3 * 1TB $-/GB $- Total $-

 Let us also assume that you egress 100GB of data every month from the container in West US to replicate data into East US, North Europe and East Asia.
 You are billed for egress as per data transfer rates.

 Storage capacity is billed in units of the maximum hourly amount of data stored, in GB, over a monthly period.
 For example, if you utilised 100 GB of storage for half of the month and 50 GB for the second half of the month, you would be billed for an equivalent of 75 GB of storage during that month.

 You are billed the flat rate for each hour the container exists, regardless of usage or if the container is active for less than an hour.
-For example, if you create a container and delete it 5 minutes later, your bill will reflect a charge for 1 unit hour.
+For example, if you create a container and delete it 5 minutes later, your bill will reflect a 1 hour.

 You can scale up or scale down the number of Request Units for each container within your Azure Cosmos DB account by using the Azure Portal, one of the supported SDKs, or the REST API.

-To move a collection of S1, S2 or S3 performance tier to a single partition with the same storage size, see Changing performance levels using the Azure Portal.
+To change a collection of S1, S2 or S3 performance tier to a fixed container (collection), see Changing performance levels using the Azure Portal.

-To move an existing single collection to an unlimited storage container, see Partitioning and Scaling in Azure Cosmos DB.
+To change an existing fixed container (collection) to an unlimited storage container (collection), see Partitioning and Scaling in Azure Cosmos DB.

 Estimate your monthly costs for Azure services